nhtsai/notes/_posts/2021-05-02-atomic-habits.md

     * A *1% improvement everyday* results in $$1.01^{365} = 37.78$$ change.
     * A *1% decline everyday* results in $$0.99^{365} = 0.03$$ change.

-* "Habits are the compound interest of self improvement".
+* Habits are the compound interest of self improvement.
 The value of consistent, small changes are only apparent after years.
     * Likewise, bad habits can accumulate in many missteps which compound to toxic results.
-    * "Success is the product of daily habits -- not once-in-a-lifetime transformations."
+    * Success is the product of daily habits -- not once-in-a-lifetime transformations.
 * Focus on the trajectory of habits.
     * Outcomes are a lagging measure of your habits, built up from many small behavioral changes.
 * Time magnifies the margin between success and failure, in which effects are multiplied after a while.